Pakistan Muslim League – Nawaz: 1990 general elections

-The PML-N was still part of the Islami Jamhuri Ittihad (IJI) and participated, under the leadership of Nawaz Sharif, in the 1990 general election.
-The IJI competed against the leftist alliance, known as the People's Democratic Alliance (PDA), which contained the Pakistan People's Party and the Tehreek-e-Istiqlal.
-The elections resulted in the victory of IJI, with Sharif becoming prime minister.
+The PML-N was still part of the Islami Jamhoori Ittehad (IJI) and participated, under the leadership of Nawaz Sharif, in the 1990 general elections.
+The IJI competed against the leftist alliance, known as the People's Democratic Alliance (PDA), which had contained the Pakistan People's Party and the TeI.
+The elections resulted in the victory of IJI, with Nawaz Sharif becoming prime minister.
 Through IJI, the conservative forces under Sharif had a chance to form a national government for the first time in the history of Pakistan.
 With Sharif taking office, his ascendancy also marked a transition in the political culture of Pakistan – a power shift from control by the traditional feudal aristocracy to the growing class of modern and moderate entrepreneurs.
 For the first time, Sharif launched privatisation and economic liberalisation policy measures, and his economic team actually implemented some of the serious economic liberalisation and privatisation measures previous governments had merely talked about.

 Election results also showed liberals, the MQM, emerging as the third major party with 15 seats.
 For the first time in the history of the country, Sharif allowed foreign money exchange to be transacted through private money changers.
 While internationally acclaimed, his policies were condemned by the PPP.
 Benazir Bhutto mounted pressure on President Ghulam Ishaq Khan, who dismissed the IDA government on 18 April 1993.
 The PML-N appealed to the Supreme Court, which then restored Sharif's government on 26 May.
 The country's armed forces and the military leadership attempted to negotiate with Sharif and get him to step down.
-This culminated in the resignation of Sharif, and President Ghulam Ishaq Khan was also removed from office.
+This culminated in the resignation of Nawaz Sharif, and President Ghulam Ishaq Khan was also removed from office.